Question:- How many photos have you posted on billboards in your town, and how many have you shared online this week?

 Panasonic G100 for Vloggers (Panasonic image).

 I think the vlogging camera in the above image is shouting a message from the mountaintops.
-With all I wrote about Olympus, the financial scandal, the amazing turnaround, and the reorganizing of the imaging business, one thing we never discussed is the impact it had on the employees.
+With all I wrote about Olympus, the financial scandal, the amazing turnaround, and the reorganization of the imaging business, one thing we never discussed is the impact it had on employees.

-Missing an opportunity to introduce a great vlogging camera, is more than revealing.
-It's not that nobody knew what vloggers need, or that vlogging is something completely new.
-Vloggers have been begging for a good vlogging camera.
-To make things worse Sony and Panasonic are already leading the way but do not have the equivalent of an E-M10 camera...
+Missing an opportunity to introduce a great vlogging camera is more than revealing.
+It's not that nobody saw what vloggers want, or vlogging is something new.
+Vloggers asked for a vlogging camera.
+To make it worse, Sony and Panasonic are leading the way with no EM10 II equivalent offer.

 To make this worse, Olympus cannot go back and quickly adapt the EM10 MKIV because the screen format is completely wrong.
 I am really too embarrassed to even show a picture of the MKIV flip-down display.
 Besides, think of the possible cost savings if all OMD cameras had the same display.
 I think this example demonstrates just how out of touch Olympus was at the end...

-Update 26th Jan 2022:- From writing this article I did decide to stay with Olympus and not to invest in Panasonic.
-I bought the EM1 III during a special promotion in December 2021 and received the 17mm f1.2 Pro lens at no additional cost.
+Update 26th Jan 2022:- From writing this article, I decided to stay with Olympus and not invest in Panasonic.
+I bought the EM1 III at a special promotion in December 2021 and received the 17mm f1.2 Pro lens at no additional cost.

 Conclusion